WDI-SEA/notes/05-node-express/express-REST-crud/01get-post.md

 var app = express();
 var ejsLayouts = require('express-ejs-layouts');
 var fs = require('fs');
-var bodyParser = require('body-parser'); //

 app.set('view engine', 'ejs');
 app.use(ejsLayouts);
+//body-parser middleware
-app.use(bodyParser.urlencoded({extended: false}));
+app.use(express.urlencoded({extended: false}));

 .
 .
 .
 ```

-The `bodyParser.urlencoded()` middleware tells body-parser to capture urlencoded data (form data) and store it in `req.body`.
+The `express.urlencoded()` middleware tells body-parser to capture urlencoded data (form data) and store it in `req.body`.
 The `{extended: false}` option ensures that the values in this body will either be strings or arrays.
 More on this [here](https://www.npmjs.com/package/body-parser#bodyparserurlencodedoptions).
 Further discussion on it [here](http://stackoverflow.com/questions/29175465/body-parser-extended-option-qs-vs-querystring).

 Now, if we can access the form data in a POST route!